 Listen to your child read

 When your child is reading, be sure to ask them to retell the story or the information.
-If it's a story, as what it was about and who is in it.
+If it's a story, ask them what it was about and who is in it.
 If it's an information piece, ask exactly what it was about.
 Reading isn't just about sounding out words, but remembering ideas and events!
-Improving reading comprehension early will help your child in the future!
+Improving reading comprehension early will help your child in the future.

 Be patient and have fun